bharadwaj-nidumolu/Netflix-Azure-Project/README.md

 ]
 ```

-This makes the pipeline **dynamic and reusable** for other datasets.
+This design allows the pipeline to be **dynamic, reusable, and extendable** for other datasets.

 ---

-##  What We Get in the End
-The Gold layer produces clean, query-ready tables:
+##  Final Deliverables
+Curated **Gold tables** produced include:
 - `gold_netflix_titles`
 - `gold_netflix_cast`
 - `gold_netflix_category`
 - `gold_netflix_countries`
 - `gold_netflix_directors`

-From here, you can easily answer:
+These datasets enable analysis of:
-- Growth of Netflix movies vs shows by year
+-  Year-over-year growth of Netflix movies and shows
-- What genres dominate Netflix’s catalog
+-  Most common and trending genres
-- How content is spread across countries
+-  Geographic distribution of content
-- Which directors and actors appear the most
+-  Most frequent directors and cast members

 ---

-## Why This Project Stands Out
-- **Checks before ingesting** → avoids half-baked pipelines
-- **Dynamic** → JSON-driven parameterization
+##  Key Highlights
+- **Pre-ingestion validation** → prevents partial or incomplete data loads
+- **Dynamic ingestion** → driven by JSON parameters, eliminating hardcoding
-- **Secure** → Access Connector ensures Databricks ↔ ADLS is locked down
+- **Secure integration** → via Access Connector between ADLS and Databricks
-- **Scalable** → Auto Loader handles new files without manual triggers
+- **Scalable ingestion** → Auto Loader handles schema drift and incremental files
-- **Reliable** → DLT ensures only clean, validated data flows into Gold
+- **High data quality** → DLT ensures only validated data flows to Gold
-- **Industry standard** → Medallion architecture (Bronze → Silver → Gold)
+- **Enterprise-grade design** → Implements the Medallion architecture

+---

+##  Conclusion
+This project demonstrates how a modern, cloud-native data platform can be built on **Azure** to transform raw data into **business-ready insights**.